-This is the first book by Rachel Pollack I’ve read, she’s written a few others which have been highly acclaimed – and after reading this excellent book, I can understand why.
+This is the first book by Rachel Pollack I’ve read, though she’s written a few others which have been highly acclaimed — and after reading this excellent book, I can understand why.
 She is perhaps best known for 78 Degrees of Wisdom, one of the most comprehensive books on tarot published.

-There are methods of asking questions of the Tarot that she seems to feel others would find heretical.
+There are methods of asking questions of the tarot that she seems to feel others would find heretical.
 Coming from a chaos magick background myself, I can’t quite understand why, though I’ve found my work enhanced by her suggestions.
 She expands upon the traditional spreads listed in every other book with spontaneous questions and insights of her own.
-Previous to reading Forest of Souls, my Tarot readings were much more rigidly structured.
-Ms. Pollack has given my practice a much needed breath of fresh air, allowing for much more creativity and spontaneity in my readings.
+Previous to reading The Forest of Souls, my tarot readings were much more rigidly structured.
+Pollack has given my practice a much needed breath of fresh air, allowing for much more creativity and spontaneity in my readings.